-So the question we get asked by far more than any other is "what size suspenders do I need", "how do you measure for suspenders?"
+So the questions we get asked by far more than any others are: "What size suspenders do I need" and "How do you measure for suspenders?"

 The given length of the suspenders is the length of the suspenders FULLY EXTENDED from end to end, tip to tip.

-So since we measure the suspenders from tip to tip, to get YOUR size, you want to measure that same distance on your body.
-We do this by taking a tape measure and starting where the suspenders attach on your back and running them up and over your shoulders to where they attach on the front of your pants.
+Since we measure the suspenders from tip to tip, to get YOUR size, you want to measure that same distance on your body.
+We do this by taking a tape measure, and starting where the suspenders attach on your back, and running them up and over your shoulders to where they attach on the front of your pants.
 Make sure that you do it with normal posture.
 That length in inches is your size.

-I run it from back to front so that I can see the measurement on the front side when I am done.
+I run it from back to front so that I can see the measurement on the front side when I'm done.

 Another way to get your measurement is if you have any other suspenders, just lay them on a table and measure them.
-If they are set to fit you, meaning that the adjuster is at the height where you wear them, then you will get YOUR measurement, if they are fully extended then you will get the measurement of the suspenders.
+If they are set to fit you, meaning that the adjuster is at the height where you wear them, then you will get YOUR measurement.
+However, if they are fully extended, you will get the measurement of the suspenders.